 Cooperation is a key component of fair and sustainable resource management.
 We therefore need to understand the forces that guide human cooperation.
 My research has explored the dynamics of human cooperation in traditional irrigation systems in southern India, in university-citizen relationships, and in the laboratory.

 Evolution of Sustainability

 Human culture evolves, and co-evolves with the environment and the resources that people depend on.
 Our institutions develop in part in response to our resources but our resources depend upon how our institutions manage them.
 So we have a “chicken and the egg” problem in our quest to understand how sustainable societies arise.
-I lead a national network for the application of evolutionary science of culture and cooperation to the study of social-ecological system sustainability.
-Our group is working to build new co-evolutionary models of human behaviors and institutions with environmental change.
-I am working to apply related insights to the fields of agriculture, forestry, fisheries and other natural resource sectors that benefit Maine and the world.
+I lead a national network for the application of the evolutionary science of culture and cooperation to the study of social-ecological system sustainability.
+Our group is working to build new models of the co-evolution of human institutions with environmental factors.
+We are working to apply related insights to the fields of agriculture, forestry, fisheries and other natural resource sectors that benefit Maine and the world.